TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:53:47 EDT 2023

 Faruk Ate discusses this old dilemma.
 Serif is more legible in print, but less so on screen.
 Serif is better for dyslexics though, as there is less confusion.
 At small screen size, sans serif is recommended.
 He concludes: Personally, I still prefer sans-serif for large chunks of text with a lovely serif heading.
 [Google] [More] ⦿

 Sofie "Soffi" Beier graduated from Danmarks Designskole (The Danish School of Design) in 2000, and has since been working as a graphic designer, designing several Danish magazines, websites, books and CD covers along with a number of typefaces.
-She studied at the Royal College of Art in the UK, with a thesis entitled Legibility and Visual Compensation of Typefaces.
+She has a PhD from the Royal College of Art in the UK, with a thesis entitled Legibility and Visual Compensation of Typefaces.
 Sofie works in London and Copenhagen.
 She teaches at Danmarks Designskole.